cdev-framework/cdev-sdk/README.md

 ### Create a new project

-**When creating a new project, you will be prompted to link to a `S3 Bucket` for your deployment artifacts to be stored in.**
+**When creating a new project, you will be prompted about your Aws credentials and to link to a `S3 Bucket` for your deployment artifacts to be stored in.**

 ```
 $ cdev